mscheel/androidsetup/README.md

 # 1. Get the IDE

-Android Studio, based on Intellij, can be downloaded from d.android.com/studio, the latest from the stable channel is what you will get when you click the big green button.
+Android Studio, based on Intellij, can be downloaded from [d.android.com/studio(d.android.com/studio), the latest from the stable channel is what you will get when you click the big green button.
+Install the download.

 Caution, you are not done yet!